aljavs02/PCA-clustering-suicides/README.md

 # PCA-clustering-suicides
-In this project, me and my university buddy dive deep into the exploration of suicide rates across Europe and the factors influencing them, using data sourced from Eurostat.
-Through the power of PCA, we unravel complex patterns and relationships within the data, shedding light on the underlying structures and trends.
-Leveraging clustering algorithms, we further dissect the dataset to identify distinct groups and patterns among European countries.
+Within this project, my colleague and I undertake an in-depth exploration of suicide rates across Europe and the factors that influence them, utilizing data retrieved from <b>Eurostat</b>.
+Employing Principal Component Analysis (PCA), we uncover intricate patterns and relationships within the dataset, illuminating underlying structures and trends.
+Augmenting our analysis with clustering algorithms, we dissect the data further to discern discrete groups and patterns among European countries.

+<b>Please note that all analyses and descriptions were conducted in Polish.</b>